raspiblitz/raspiblitz/FAQ.md

 For details on how to set port forwarding on your router model see: https://portforward.com

+### How can I set a fixed IP?

+Add an entry called `staticIP` in `raspiblitz.conf` to prevent external IP detection and force a fixed IP for your node.

 ### How do I fix a displayed Error in my Config?

 When the LCD display is telling you to do a config check: